christian post

 At Open Doors, one of our core values is prayer—prayer for God’s people who face persecution and prayer for Damascus Road awakenings for those who persecute.
 Please join us in praying for sub-Saharan Africa.
 The world’s second-largest continent—including 1.2 billion people, thousands of ethnic groups and 54 internationally recognized countries—is currently on fire with persecution.
 The widely reported story below chronicles an attack in Nigeria in June 2018.
 But the reports of persecution are ongoing from our teams working with churches and ministries in Africa.
 For example, late last week our team shared news of a recent attack on a largely Christian village in the Democratic Republic of the Congo (DRC).
 Please join us as we pray and work to strengthen the church in sub-Saharan Africa–to equip and empower God’s people to be light in the darkness.

-Most of the victims were in their homes sleeping when the attacks began … when Muslim Fulani militant herdsmen began their killing spree in Nigeria that lasted four days, Thursday through Sunday evening and into Monday.
+when Muslim Fulani militant herdsmen began their killing spree in Nigeria that lasted four days, Thursday through Sunday evening and into Monday.

 In only days, a dozen villages in Nigeria’s Plateau state were wiped out.
 The affected communities surround the city of Jos—known as the epicenter of Christianity in northern Nigeria’s Middle Belt.